bashog/EconomicScenariosGenerator/README.md

 - The __init__ function :  Initialise the RBM class with the ESG abstract class avec comme entrée les données encodées

-- The Encoding function: allows to transform the data into binary with the real data table as input
+- The Encoding function : allows to transform the data into binary with the real data table as input

-- The Unencoding function: allows to decode the output of the binary algorithm into real data
+- The Unencoding function : allows to decode the output of the binary algorithm into real data

-- The unpack_data function:
+- The unpack_data function : transforms numpy to dataframe

 - The pre_processing function : It takes the real data and encode it into binary by setting the min and max values used also for the encoding and It initialises the weights and biases